chto/linna/README.rst

 .. image:: https://img.shields.io/badge/arXiv-<INDEX>-<COLOR>.svg
         :target: https://arxiv.org/abs/1234

-**Linna (Likelihood inference with neural network acceleration) is a tool to accelerate Bayesian posterior inferences using artificial neural networks.**
+**Linna (Likelihood Inference Neural Network Accelerator) is a tool to accelerate Bayesian posterior inferences using artificial neural networks.**

 - Linna automatically builds training data, trains the neural network, and produces a Markov chain that samples the posterior.
 - Reduces the runtime of survey cosmological analyses of the Dark Energy Survey by a factor 8-50.
 - Linna is verified to enable accurate and efficicient sampling for Vera Rubin Observatory's Legacy Survey of Space and Time (LSST) year 10 multi-probe analyses.
+- Linna is explicity verified for the following three multi-probe analysese:
+   - 3x2pt, a joint analysis of galaxy clustering, galaxy--galaxy lensing, and cosmic shear.
+   - 4x2pt+N, a joint analysis of cluster--galaxy cross correlations, cluster lensing, cluster clustering, and cluster abundances.
+   - 6x2pt+N, a joint analysis of data vectors in 3x2pt and 4x2pt+N.

 Documentation
 --------